Rapid stellar and binary population synthesis with COMPAS: methods paper II: Tides

 We added a new option to define the treatment of stellar tides, \texttt{-{}-tides-prescription}.
 No tides operate in the default mode, \optionname{NONE}, except for the special case of stars that satisfy the conditions for chemically homogeneous evolution \citep{Riley:2020}: for binaries containing one or two CHE stars, the binary is circularised and the stellar rotations are synchronised to the orbital period while conserving total angular momentum.
 In the \optionname{PERFECT} tides mode, the binary is re-circularised and stellar rotations are re-synchronised to the orbital period at every step of the evolution while maintaining angular momentum conservation; if no root for the new angular frequency can be found, the binary is assumed to enter a common envelope (\citealt{Darwin:1879} instability).
 This option applies to all stellar types, regardless of structure or compactness.
 Finally, our most realistic tidal interaction prescription, \optionname{KAPIL2025}, evolves the binary's semi-major axis and eccentricity and the two stellar rotation frequencies under the influence of both equilibrium and dynamical tides as described in detail by Kapil et al.~(in prep.).
 The option implements the orbital evolution equations from \citet{zahn_tidal_1977} as

-where $M_*$, $R_*$, $I$, and $\Omega_{\rm spin}$ are the mass, radius, moment of inertia, and rotational frequency of a given binary component, $M_2$ is the mass of its companion, $a$ is the orbital semi-major axis, $e$ is the orbital eccentricity, and $\omega_{\rm orb}$ is the orbital angular frequency. $\text{Im}[k_{l,n}^m]$ is the imaginary part of the tidal potential for a given star in the binary, and is evaluated based on the stellar type and the companion object.
+where $M_*$, $R_*$, $I$, and $\Omega_{\rm spin}$ are the mass, radius, moment of inertia, and rotational frequency of a given binary component, $M_2$ is the mass of its companion, $a$ is the orbital semi-major axis, $e$ is the orbital eccentricity, and $\omega_{\rm orb}$ is the orbital angular frequency. $\text{Im}[k_{l,n}^m]$ is the imaginary part of the tidal potential for a given star in the binary, and is evaluated based on the stellar type and the companion object; here, $l$ is the degree and $m$ is azimuthal wavenumber in the spherical harmonic decomposition of the tidal potential, while $n$ is the multiple of the orbital frequency in the tidal frequency.
 The implementation in \COMPAS enforces that tides always drive a star toward synchronisation by ignoring $\mathcal{O}(e^2)$ terms if they would increase the stellar spin past the orbital frequency.